Azure/azure-sdk-for-js/documentation/how-to-use.md

     await client.galleryImages.createOrUpdate(resourceGroupName, galleryName, galleryImageName, galleryImage);
     ```

-1. install all the dependencies
+1. Install all the dependencies
     ```
     npm install // need to make sure package.json exists and has contained at step 4.
     ```
-1. compile the ts file.
+1. Compile the ts file.
    ```
    tsc test_1.ts
    ```
    it will generate a test_1.js file in current folder.
-1. run the code.
+1. Run the code.
    ```
    node test_1.js
    ```